On the homotopy type of complexes of graphs with bounded domination number: The case of dnn3

 As discussed in Section~\ref{section3}, $X_{12}$ is a subcomplex of $D_{5,2}$ with an acyclic pairing that has a single critical cell (in dimension 0).
 So we can focus on constructing an acyclic pairing on $R_{12}$, i.e., the family of 86 simplices in Tables~\ref{tabla1}--\ref{tabla11}.
 The construction differs from the one we used in Section~\ref{section3} (where we defined a pairing $\mathcal{Q}$ whose acyclicity was proved by an inductive argument based on Proposition~\ref{relativized}).
 This time we apply one further round of an inclusion-exclusion pairing.
-Let: \begin{itemize} \item $\mathcal{P} '_{ 34}$ be the (acyclic) matching on $D_{n,0}$ given by inclusion-exclusion of the edge $34$; \item $\mathcal{P}_{34}$ be the restriction of $\mathcal{P} '_{ 34}$ to $R_{12}$ ($\mathcal{P}_{34}$ is automatically acyclic); \item $R_{34}:=R_{12}-X_{34}$, where $X_{34}$ is the family of graphs in $R_{12}$ with a $\mathcal{P}_{34}$-matching pair (of course, the matching pair should also lie in $R_{12}$).
-Table~\ref{tabla12} describes $R_{34}$. \end{itemize}

-The key point is that $X_{12}\cup X_{34}$ is a subcomplex of $D_{5,2}$.
+Let: \begin{itemize} \item $\mathcal{P} '_{ 34}$ be the (acyclic) matching on $D_{n,1}$ given by inclusion-exclusion of the edge $34$; \item $\mathcal{P}_{34}$ be the restriction of $\mathcal{P} '_{ 34}$ to $R_{12}$ ($\mathcal{P}_{34}$ is automatically acyclic); \item $R_{34}:=R_{12}-X_{34}$, where $X_{34}$ is the family of graphs in $R_{12}$ with a $\mathcal{P}_{34}$-matching pair (of course, the matching pair should also lie in $R_{12}$).
+Table~\ref{tabla12} describes $R_{34}$. \end{itemize} The key point is that $X_{12}\cup X_{34}$ is a subcomplex of $D_{5,2}$.
 This follows from checking that no simplex in $R_{34}$ is a face of some simplex in $X_{34}$.
-So, a new application of Proposition~\ref{descomposicion} allows us to reduce further the problem: we need to construct a suitable acyclic matching $\mathcal{R}_{34}$ on $R_{34}$.
-The advantage is that the latter family of simplices is reasonably small.
-In fact, as indicated in Table~\ref{tabla12}, $R_{34}$ consists of (4,12,4) simplices in dimension (4,5,6).
+So, a new application of Proposition~\ref{descomposicion} allows us to reduce further the problem, namely, we construct an acyclic matching $\mathcal{R}_{34}$ on $R_{34}$.
+As indicated in Table~\ref{tabla12}, $R_{34}$ consists of (4,12,4) simplices in dimension (4,5,6).
 The resulting face poset structure is simple enough (see Figure~\ref{mhd}) to construct, from scratch, the required acyclic matching.
-There are in fact 16 different pairings in $R_{34}$, all working for our purposes.
-One such instance is which is acyclic and has only four critical simplices all in dimension 5, as can be easily seen from its modified Hasse diagram in Figure~\ref{mhd}.
-Putting everything together, $\mathcal{P}_{12}\cup\mathcal{P}_{34}\cup\mathcal{R}_{34}$ is an acyclic matching on $D_{5,2}$ with a single critical 0-cell (coming from $\mathcal{P}_{12}$) and four additional critical cells in dimension 5 (coming from $\mathcal{R}_{34}$).
+There are 16 different pairings in $R_{34}$ working for our purposes.
+One such instance is $\mathcal{R}_{34}:=\{(a,e),(b,f),(c,k),(d,\ell),(g,r),(i,s),(j,t),(n,u)\},$ which is acyclic and has only four critical simplices all in dimension 5, as can be easily seen from its modified Hasse diagram in Figure~\ref{mhd}.
+Putting everything together: $\mathcal{P}_{12}\cup\mathcal{P}_{34}\cup\mathcal{R}_{34}$ is an acyclic matching on $D_{5,2}$ with a single critical 0-cell (coming from $\mathcal{P}_{12}$) and four additional critical cells in dimension 5 (coming from $\mathcal{R}_{34}$).
 The result follows. \end{proof}